serverless/blog/posts/2018-05-15-how-to-create-blog-using-components-hugo.md

 ![image](https://user-images.githubusercontent.com/8188/39884592-5aa800e8-5458-11e8-90df-3bd16d1ac463.png)

 Most of us blog, and a very common dilemma is deciding how to host the blog site.
-Considerations include easy of use, focus on easy of producing content, ease of maintainance, no lock-in to specific technology or vendor, ease of portability and cost of hosting.
+You want something easy to use, produce content with, and maintain.
+Bonus points if it's also easy to port elsewhere in case you ever want to move it.

-[Static site generators](https://www.staticgen.com/) provide a good solution in keeping the authoring part simple by use of Markdown as a document format, sprucing up the look & feel using 'themes', and incorporating a simple workflow to get to a fully deployable HTML/CSS/JS based blog site.
+[Static site generators](https://www.staticgen.com/) are a good option in this regard; they help keep the authoring part simple.
+They use Markdown as a document format, spruce up the look & feel with themes, and provide a simple workflow for a fully deployable HTML/CSS/JS-based blog site.

-The deployment part is however left open to the user.
-Hosting static websites with serverless is a key use case, which is not only easy to deploy, but also very cost effective.
+The deployment part is, however, is up to you.
+In this post, we will create a serverless, static blog site.
+We'll generate it with Hugo, deploy it with pre-built [Serverless Components](https://serverless.com/blog/what-are-serverless-components-how-use/), and host it on AWS.

-In this post, we will create a static blog site using Hugo for generating it, Serverless Components to deploy it and AWS to host it.
+Why serverles?
+Hosting static websites with serverless is a key use case: not only easy to deploy, but also very cost-effective.

 Here is what we will cover:

 * Generate a static blog site
-* Deploy the site using components
+* Deploy the site using Serverless Components
 * Deep dive into configuration and implementation

 ## Generating a static blog site

-Although we will be using Hugo to generate our blog site, you can use your favorite static generator to use this solution.
+Although we will be using Hugo to generate our blog site, you can use your favorite static generator.
 As long as you can build the final site into a local folder, you are good to go.
-We will see how that can be done with Hugo.
+We'll see how that can be done with Hugo.

-Since working with Hugo is well documented at their site, I will leave the exercise of creating the site to you.
-However, to get you started I have created a sample blog site that I have shared below.
+**Note:** Since working with Hugo is well documented on their site, I'll leave the exercise of creating the site to you.
+However, to get you started, I've created a sample blog site and shared it below.
 You can use that with the solution I present here.

 First, make sure to get [Hugo installed and working](https://gohugo.io/getting-started/quick-start/).